c-s-li/c-s-li.github.io/index.md

 ## RESEARCH GRANTS

+2023-2024: Research on Carbon Emission Trading and Monitoring Systems based on Blockchain Intelligent Technology: PI.
+Science and Technology Development Fund (FDCT) of Macau.

 2021-2023: Implementation and Weight Determination of Supply Chain Resilience Practices: PI.
 Higher Education Fund of Macau.

 2022-2023: Purchase intention determination in the context of live streaming e-commerce: PI.
 Faculty Research Grant of Macau University of Science and Technology.